arpitbbhayani/articles/blogs/consistent-hashing.md

 Consistent hashing is a hashing technique that performs really well when operated in a dynamic environment where the distributed system scales up and scales down frequently.
-The core concept of Consistent Hashing was introduced in the paper [Consistent Hashing and RandomTrees: Distributed Caching Protocols for Relieving Hot Spots on the World Wide Web](https://www.akamai.com/us/en/multimedia/documents/technical-publication/consistent-hashing-and-random-trees-distributed-caching-protocols-for-relieving-hot-spots-on-the-world-wide-web-technical-publication.pdf) but it gained popularity after the infamous paper introducing DynamoDB - [Dynamo: Amazon’s Highly Available Key-value Store](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
+The core concept of Consistent Hashing was introduced in the paper [Consistent Hashing and RandomTrees: Distributed Caching Protocols for Relieving Hot Spots on the World Wide Web](https://www.akamai.com/us/en/multimedia/documents/technical-publication/consistent-hashing-and-random-trees-distributed-caching-protocols-for-relieving-hot-spots-on-the-world-wide-web-technical-publication.pdf) but it gained popularity after the famous paper introducing DynamoDB - [Dynamo: Amazon’s Highly Available Key-value Store](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
 Since then the consistent hashing gained traction and found a ton of use cases in designing and scaling distributed systems efficiently.
 The two famous examples that exhaustively use this technique are Bit Torrent, for their peer-to-peer networks and Akamai, for their web caches.
 In this article we dive deep into the need of Consistent Hashing, the internals of it, and more importantly along the way implement it using arrays and [Binary Search](https://en.wikipedia.org/wiki/Binary_search_algorithm).

 # Hash Functions
 Before we jump into the core Consistent Hashing technique we first get a few things cleared up, one of which is Hash Functions.
 Hash Functions are any functions that map value from an arbitrarily sized domain to another fixed-sized domain, usually called the Hash Space.
 For example, mapping URLs to 32-bit integers or web pages' HTML content to a 256-byte string.
 The values generated as an output of these hash functions are typically used as keys to enable efficient lookups of the original entity.